azuur/genomics_thesis_proj/README.md

-# Comparison and evaluation of gene regulatory network inference algorithms
+# Evaluation of GRN inference algorithms
 This is my thesis project.